opingsoc/opingsoc.github.io/research/human_organ_trafficking.md

 >After my interviews with Adriana Gil, I contacted FBI agents assigned to cover the California and Mexico borderlands for human trafficking by drug cartels.
 I shared with the young FBI agents (with Adriana’s permission) the story of Mexico-U.S. borderland drug cartels involved in organ harvesting from children.
 The investigators said that they did not have the tools, the support team, or the resources to investigate Adriana’s gruesome testimony.
 They were convinced that it was a likely scenario, but they did not have the resources to tackle it.
 So, instead, I worked with a Hollywood film company that produced a second-class social thriller, the film “Inhale,” staring Sam Shepard, which was based in part on Adriana’s allegations.
 As I stated above, in the Organs Watch project, the real, the unreal, and the uncanny often collide.
 >
 >Thus, I was not surprised when in March 2014, Manuel Plancar Gaspar, a member of a drug gang known as the Knights Templar (Los Caballeros Templarios) was arrested and detained by Carlos Castellanos Becerra, the head of Seguridad Pública, in the state of Michoacán on charges of ​kidnapping children for the purpose of selling their organs.
 Gaspar was identified as the leader of the cartel’s organ trafficking ring.
->&nbsp;
+>
 >### <a name="body-of-the-enemy"></a>ISIS Decrees on The Right and The Duty to Kill and to Cannibalize the Body of the Enemy, the Infidels and Apostates
 >
->In the wake of allegations of executions, beheadings, and organ harvesting of kidnapped persons by ISIS forces in Iraq and Syria, one of our UC Berkeley anthropological graduate students, Khashayar Beigi, came across the website of Jihadica last February (2014) where a number of fatwas bearing ISIS insignia have been collected by a team of academicians and researchers (http://www.jihadica.com/32-islamic-state-fatwas/).
+>In the wake of allegations of executions, beheadings, and organ harvesting of kidnapped persons by ISIS forces in Iraq and Syria, one of our UC Berkeley anthropological graduate students, Khashayar Beigi, came across the website of Jihadica last February (2014) where a number of fatwas bearing ISIS insignia have been collected by a team of academicians and researchers (https://www.jihadica.com/32-islamic-state-fatwas/).
 >
 >Mostly originating from Yemen, many of these fatwas were circulated by cell phones and Twitter.
 These fatwas informed ISIS combatants that harvesting organs from the bodies of the enemy-infidel or removing organs from living apostates, even if this might cause their death, was permissible.
 The fatwas neither prove nor disprove the allegations made by the UN ambassador, but they do cast light on ISIS militants’ use of ancient and classic Islamic texts in fatwas bearing on the current wars in the Middle East.
 Fatwas are traditional religious decrees delivered in response to a pressing question or problem without precedence in Islamic jurisprudence.
 Many of the ISIS fatwas seem to deal with the administration and adjudication of a vast range of everyday life matters, such as marital arrangements, inherited property, and the permissibility of sports.
 However, some of the fatwas clearly show a direct engagement with inquiries specific to exceptional circumstances in the context of current wars and struggles.
 >